 The executive officers, faculty, staff, student employees, and affiliated individuals at the Georgia Institute of Technology are expected to abide by its policies and Code of Ethics, as well as any state, federal and, when applicable, international laws, in the performance of job-related duties.
 Specifically, we will:

 - Abstain from inappropriate activities that may affect the conscientious performance of our duties or that result in illicit personal gain.

 - Refuse to accept, for ourselves or our families, any favors, gifts, or privileges that might be construed by reasonable persons as influencing the performance of our assigned Institute duties.

 - Behave in a manner consistent with our institutional values.

 - Make no unauthorized commitments on behalf of the Institute.

 - Report violations of the Georgia Tech Code of Ethics through appropriate channels.

-Visit Legal Affairs and Risk Management for additional information:
+Visit Ethics, Compliance and Legal Affairs for additional information:

 - Non-Retaliation Policy